Live fire exposure, PPE, personal protective equipment, hood design, PPE protection, PPE cleaning, cleaning test protocols

 March 1, 2023

 The “Use of Preliminary Exposure Reduction Practices or Laundering to Mitigate Polycyclic Aromatic Hydrocarbon Contamination on Firefighter Personal Protective Equipment Ensembles” peer-reviewed journal article has been published in the International Journal of Environmental Research and Public Health.
-The manuscript was authored by collaborators from the National Institute for Occupational Safety and Health (NIOSH), UL’s Fire Safety Research Institute (FSRI), Illinois Fire Service Institute (IFSI), and Skidmore College with data collected at IFSI as part of the Protection from Chemical, Thermal, and Cardiovascular Risks: Impact of PPE Laundering and Hood Design research project.
+The manuscript was authored by collaborators from the National Institute for Occupational Safety and Health (NIOSH), the Fire Safety Research Institute (FSRI), part of UL Research Institutes, Illinois Fire Service Institute (IFSI), and Skidmore College with data collected at IFSI as part of the Protection from Chemical, Thermal, and Cardiovascular Risks: Impact of PPE Laundering and Hood Design research project.

 This study aimed to better understand the relationship between firefighters’ occupational exposure and contaminated personal protective equipment (PPE).
 Recent research has shown that common cleaning practices are not effective in completely removing certain contaminants such as polycyclic aromatic hydrocarbons (PAH) from PPE.
 In order to gain further understanding of the efficacy of cleaning practices, this study used a standardized fire exposure simulator to create repeatable conditions and measured PAH surface contamination levels on PPE using wipe samples and filters attached to firefighter gear worn by standing mannequins.